Andritjoe/Disaster-Response-Pipeline/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

 ## Motivation
-The main purpose of the project is to build a model that analyse and classifies disaster messages from Figure Eight to build a model using the web app (flask).
+The main purpose of the project is to create a machine learning pipeline that can analyse and categorize these events so that the messages can be sent to an appropriate disaster relief agency.
+This project also includes a web app where an emergency worker can input a new message and get classification results in several categories

 ## Display of web apps